chelseaeleonora/merchant-os/README.md

 - `search_inventory` — search products by keyword and minimum stock (read-only)
 - `apply_bulk_discount` — discount eligible high-stock products (write)
-- `generate_promo_copy` — generate short promo copy via a lightweight AI endpoint (write)
+- `generate_promo_copy` — generate short promo copy via an AI endpoint (write)

 ## Architecture

-- **Netlify** — static frontend hosting (WebMCP tools run in the browser)
+- **Netlify** — static frontend hosting + serverless function (`/api/promo`)
-- **Render** — lightweight AI proxy API (added in a later step)
-- **Fireworks AI (DeepSeek)** — short promo copy generation, with strict token limits and a deterministic mock fallback
+- **Fireworks AI (DeepSeek v4 flash)** — short promo copy generation

+The frontend registers WebMCP tools in the browser.
+The `generate_promo_copy` tool calls a Netlify Function, which calls Fireworks AI with strict token limits.
+If AI is unavailable, the app falls back to deterministic mock copy.

 ## Cost Control

 - Only one endpoint uses AI.
 - At most 3 products are sent to the model.
-- Output is capped at a few lines.
+- Output is capped (max_tokens: 200).
-- The app falls back to deterministic mock copy when AI is unavailable.
+- Deterministic mock fallback when AI is unavailable.

 ## Local Testing